mpkottawa/ignitron-preset-tools/README.md

 # Ignitron Preset Tools

-this program was coded exclusively with chatgpt.
-I wanted a way to backup presets with ignitron, and struggled with pulling data back from the esp32.  i simply asked chatgpt how to do it.
+this program was coded 100% with chatgpt.
+I wanted a way to backup presets with ignitron, and struggled with pulling data back from the esp32 and converting it.  i simply asked chatgpt if it could convert extracted raw preset data into usable .json files .  i just kept asking for more.

 The **Ignitron Preset Tools.exe** can be placed in the root directory of your `ignitron` folder: